AlexCubo/Spiced_Projects/README.md

 I took part of the Kaggle competition "Titanic - Machine Leraning from disaster" [see here](https://www.kaggle.com/c/titanic/submissions)

 ## Bike Rental
-The project is a regression progect.
+The project is a regression project.
 The goal is to predict the number of bikes rented in at any hour using ML regeression models.
 The features are timestamp and wheater information.
 Therefore it is a timeseries problem.

 I trained the data using different regressors: Linear Regression, Linear Regression with Ridge regularization, Random Forest and Gradient Boosting Regressor.
 For Random Forest I made a second training called RF_plus, where I added some additional features, just to see if I could improve the score.